moby/moby/CONTRIBUTING.md

 Pull requests must not contain commits from other users or branches.

+Commit messages must start with a capitalized and short summary (max.
+50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.

 Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull